-The Incident Officer must ensure the Department of Work and Pensions / Her Majesty's Revenue and Customs / Social Security Scotland are informed so that welfare benefits cease.
+The Incident Officer must ensure the Department of Work and Pensions / His Majesty's Revenue and Customs / Social Security Scotland are informed so that welfare benefits cease.
 The registrar will offer to do this as part of registering the death.

-4.4 Tenancies and home-ownership
+4.4 Tenancies and homeownership

-The Incident Officer will begin the void process if the individual was also an ARK tenant
+The Incident Officer will initiate the void process by following Ark's HAMO1h-Action on the death of a tenant Procedure if the individual was also an Ark tenant.